-I have been working with people for over eighteen years, and take a holistic view of the mind and body.
+I have been working with people for over Twenty years, and take a holistic view of the mind and body.
 Before training as a therapist, I worked extensively with individuals and families supporting them in making positive changes in their lives.

 My training is in Relational Transactional Analysis (TA).
 TA is a theory that was developed by Dr. Eric Berne in the 1950s.
 The theory outlines how we have developed, and treat ourselves, along with how we relate and communicate with others.
 The philosophy of TA is that: people can change, and that we all have a right to be in the world and be accepted.